A new kinetic theory model of granular flows that incorporates particle stiffness: introduction

 The transition between these regimes are observed to be smooth, which suggests that purely elastic or inertial flows are achieved only within certain limits \citep{chialvo2012bridging}.
-Many researchers constructed regime maps to better understand the regime transition. \cite{campbell2002granular} presented his regime map based on a series of DEM homogeneous shear flow simulations including cases that are near the elastic limit.
-He adopted the dimensionless group $k/ρd^3 \gamma^2$ to help understand the rheology of the granular materials.
-Here, $\rho$ is the solid particle density, $d$ is the particle diameter, and $\gamma$ is the shear rate.
-In general, the value of $k/ρd^3 \gamma^2$ reflects the ratio of the relative effects of the elastic contribution to the collisional contribution; the collisional effects dominate when $k/ρd^3 \gamma^2$ has a large value.
-As the shear rate increases, both elastic and inertial regimes approach the intermediate or transition regime that shows a stress scaling $\gamma^a$ with $0<a<2$.
+Many researchers constructed regime maps to better understand the regime transition.
+The transition regime or the so-called elastic-inertial regime is identified for stresses scale using both elastic and inertial properties. \textcite{campbell2002granular} presented his regime map based on a series of DEM simulations of homogeneous shear flow including cases that are near the elastic limit.
+He adopted the dimensionless group $k/\rho d^3 \dot\gamma^2$ to help understand the rheology of the granular materials.
+Here, $\rho$ is the particle density, $d$ is the particle diameter, $k$ is the particle stiffness and $\dot \gamma$ is the shear rate.
+In general, the value of $k/\rho d^3 \dot \gamma^2$ reflects the ratio of the relative effects of the elastic contribution to the collisional contribution; the collisional effect dominates when $k/\rho d^3 \dot \gamma^2$ is large.
+As the shear rate increases, both elastic and inertial regimes approach the intermediate or transition regime that shows a stress scaling $\dot \gamma^a$ with $0<a<2$.
 As the name suggests, the flows in the transition regime show mixed characteristics of both elastic flows and inertial flows.
-This is different from the elastic regime where $\tau \propto \gamma^0$ or inertial regime where $\tau \propto\gamma^2$.
+This is different from the elastic regime where $\tau \propto \dot\gamma^0$ or inertial regime where $\tau \propto\dot\gamma^2$.
 Classical KT fails to predict the hydrodynamic behavior of granular flows in the transition regime.
+To model granular flows in the transition regime, researchers came up with an approach that is based on the dimensional analysis to identify dimensionless parameters of the problem.
+The solution of this approach are the algebraic relations between those parameters, and this approach is called $\mu(I)$ rheology \citep{da2005rheophysics}.